ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-normington-jsonpath-latest.md

 # Introduction

-JSON Path, or rather JSONPath, was introduced by Stefan Goessner as a simple form of XPath for JSON.
+JSONPath was introduced by Stefan Goessner as a simple form of XPath for JSON.
 See his original article {{Goessner}}.